booch/proposals/2016/splat.markdown

 ---

 Amos is a freelance consultant under the name Binary Noggin.
-He joins teams as a developer to help improve process and technical skills.
-He is a host on the [This Agile Life](http://thisagilelife.com) where he can be heard talking about process, code, and trust.
+He joins teams as a developer to help improve process and tech skills.
+He is a host on [This Agile Life](http://thisagilelife.com) where he discusses process, code, and trust.

 Amos started using Ruby in 2005 just to be different than his coworker.
 He found the language and community both warm and inviting.